California extends deadline to review VW diesel emissions fix

 VW has said that newer vehicles will require a software upgrade, but older vehicles will require the addition of new emissions hardware, along with new software.

-The EPA and California are awaiting a separate repair plan from VW by early February for 85,000 larger luxury cars and SUVs with 3.0 liter engines with a separate emissions issue.
+The EPA and California are awaiting a separate repair plan from VW by early January for 85,000 larger luxury cars and SUVs with 3.0 litre engines with a separate emissions issue.

-VW halted sales of 2016 2.0 liter diesel models in September and expanded the halt to larger 2016 diesel models last month.
+VW halted sales of 2016 2.0 litre diesel models in September and expanded the halt to larger 2016 diesel models last month.
 It also applies to certified pre-owned diesel vehicles on dealer lots.

 VW faces investigations around the world, including from the U.S. Justice Department, and could face up to $21 billion in U.S. fines for violating the Clean Air Act.